ATISLabs/SCARGC.jl/README.md

 ## Comparison

 Between the Julia implementation of SCARGC and the original one, implemented in MatLab, the results were pretty good.
-The following picture shows the comparison between SCARGC.jl (in black) and SCARGG.
+The following picture shows the comparison between SCARGC.jl (in black) and SCARGC.

 ![Result](results/result.jpeg)